bonitasoft/bonita-doc/md/product-versioning.md

 A technical Id also exists and it follows the usual semantic versioning X.Y.z:
 * X is the major version number.
 It changes when non-backward compatible changes are implemented.
 * Y is the minor version number.
 It version changes when backward compatible features are added.
 A minor version is released every six months to improve continuously Bonita.
 * Z is the maintenance version number.
 The maintenance versions contain fixes.
-Maintenance versions are released every month between two minor versions for the current minor version.
-These versions are cross-compatible by default for the same minor version (for the runtime and Studio).
+Maintenance versions are released every month between two Bonita YYYY.# versions.
+These versions are cross-compatible by default for the same YYYY.# version (for Bonita Runtime and Bonita Studio).

 For example, upgrading from a 2021.1-0205 to a 2021.1-0401 will not require any migration.
 However, upgrades from a 7.11.5 to a 2021.1-0205 will require a migration.